Next-Gen App & Browser

 represents the registered trademark symbol (®).
 A

 represents the character code for "A" (use &#code; for any character code).
+This is one of the commonly asked HTML interview questions.
 HTML uses certain characters as part of its syntax, giving them special significance.
 To display these characters as regular text or symbols without triggering their special functions, we use HTML entities.
 These entities allow us to safely include reserved characters and symbols in our web pages.

 Some common special symbols and their corresponding HTML entities: